How to Leverage an fTLD Domain:

 Working with Third-Party Providers

-fTLD will periodically review and update the Requirements.
-As these updates occur, you will be provided reasonable notice to implement the updated, relevant Requirements to your fTLD Domain.
+fTLD will periodically review and update the Requirements to continue to evolve and stay ahead of the threats they are designed to mitigate.
+As these updates occur, you will be provided reasonable notice to implement them.

-Our promise to you is that fTLD will continue work collaboratively with industry and security experts to ensure that the Requirements of an fTLD Domain represent proven measures to ensure your security and your customers’ well-placed trust.
+Our promise to you is that fTLD will continue work collaboratively with industry and security experts to ensure that the Requirements represent best practices and security measures to ensure the security of .BANK and .INSURANCE domains and your customers’ well-placed trust.